 I didn’t really decorate the kitchen for Christmas.
 But I did manage to hang a preserved boxwood wreath, set out a couple red and black buffalo plaid cutting boards, candy cane trees, and my incomplete letterboard.
 (I’ve given up searching for the Y.)

 I purposely went with the cookie trays so the gingerbread houses could be bagged up and easily carried to/from cars.

 The afternoon ended with the kids playing throughout the house.
-Later last night when we got back from the Christmas at the Zoo, I heard the alarm clock in the guest bedroom going off.
+Later that night, when we got back from the Christmas at the Zoo, I heard the alarm clock in the guest bedroom going off.
 I can only conclude that a pint-sized party goer snuck in there and activated it.

 My kid managed to end up sitting inside a basket while snacking on Nilla wafers with his buddy.
 These kids party hard.